seanlnge/FnCache/README.md

 ```js
 const fn = require('@spicyspices/fncache');
 ```
-After that, we need to use await on a starter FnCache function, with a parameter being the node file that is running, and the variable that FnCache is saved to.
+After that, we need to use await on a starter FnCache function, with the first parameter being the node file that is running, and the other being the variable that FnCache is saved to.
 ```js
 await fn('index.js', 'fn');
 ```